Mini Jet Troubleshooting Guide

 5. Lubricate your tightening bolts at the thread with petroleum jelly or food grade grease.
 This gives better ability for the hand wheels to tighten down on the filter area.

-A. This is a problem which most users of the Mini Jet will not encounter.
+This is a problem which most users of the Mini Jet will not encounter.
 It is caused by a gear inside the pump becoming stuck due to:

 Contact your store of purchase or Buon Vino Manufacturing for assistance in correcting this problem.
 Although the above problem is not difficult to fix, please do not start taking the pump apart before being made fully aware of the proper procedures necessary to correct the malfunction.
 The procedure requires specific tools and the removal and re-insertion of parts in the correct order.

-Lubricating Gears & Re-Sealing Mini Jet Pump
+Lubricating Gears & Re-Sealing Mini Jet Pump (Old Style Only)

 Tools required: Philips screw driver, small flat screw driver and/or pen knife.
 Petroleum jelly.